-- 1. Any credit negotiations under this suspension must be finalized prior to the termination of the disaster emergency relief period; - 2.
-The suspension of Section 281-42(a)(6), HRS, shall terminate upon the termination of the disaster emergency relief period; - 3.
+- 1. Any credit negotiations under this suspension must be finalized prior to the termination of the disaster emergency relief period; - The suspension of Section 281-42(a)(6), HRS, shall terminate upon the termination of the disaster emergency relief period; - 3.
 The suspension of Section 281-42(b)(2), HRS, shall remain in effect until twenty-one (21) days after the termination of the disaster emergency relief period to the extent necessary to allow liquor retail licensees who have outstanding invoice balances more than thirty (30) days due, to continue purchasing liquor by credit.

-Sections 286-26(a) and (b), HRS, certification of inspection, section 286-54, HRS, out-of-state-vehicle permit, section 286-106, HRS, expiration of licenses, section 286-236(f), HRS, commercial driver's license qualification standards, sections 286-107(a), (b), (c), (d), (g), and (h), HRS, license renewals; procedures and requirements, section 286-239(g), HRS, commercial driver's license, section 286-241, HRS, notification of disqualification, suspension, revocation, cancellation, marking medical certification status as not-certified, or downgrading of commercial driver's licenses or permits, section 286-306(a), HRS, expiration; renewal; replacement, to the extent necessary to enable the Director of Transportation to waive or extend the renewal, expiration, or other deadlines for certificates, licenses, and permits that occurred or will occur during the emergency period.
+Section 286-54, HRS, out-of-state-vehicle permit, section 286-106, HRS, expiration of licenses, section 286-236(f), HRS, commercial driver's license qualification standards, sections 286-107(a), (b), (c), (d), (g), and (h), HRS, license renewals; procedures and requirements, section 286-239(g), HRS, commercial driver's license, section 286-241, HRS, notification of disqualification, suspension, revocation, cancellation, marking medical certification status as not-certified, or downgrading of commercial driver's licenses or permits, section 286-306(a), HRS, expiration; renewal; replacement, to the extent necessary to enable the Director of Transportation to waive or extend the renewal, expiration, or other deadlines for certificates, licenses, and permits that occurred or will occur during the emergency period.